KillianLynch/NEW-19C-LAB/hybrid-partitioned-tables/partitioning.md

    - ORACLE\_HDFS
    - ORACLE\_HIVE

-For external partitions of ORACLE\_LOADER and ORACLE\_DATAPUMP access driver type, you must grant the following privileges to the user:
-   - READ privileges on directories with data files
-   - WRITE privileges on directories with logging and bad files
-   - EXECUTE privileges on directories with pre-processor programs
+This lab is a high level overview of Hybrid partitioning.
+For an in depth Hybrid partitioning lab, see the 'Learn More" section at the bottom and follow the link.

 ### Prerequisites

 This lab assumes you have completed the following labs:
-* Lab: Login to Oracle Cloud
-* Lab: Generate SSH Key
-* Lab: Environment Setup
-* Lab: Sample Schema Setup
+* Lab: 19C Setup

 ## Task 1: Set up the environment

+To set the stage, our fictitious company Rockbuster only needs to keep the last 2 years worth of sales data internally.
+Today is the day they go through and exchange the 3 year old data to an external source.
+We will be exchanging our 2019 internal partition to an external table located in in Oracle's Object Storage.

-Here we will create an empty Object Storage bucket as our external partition.
+First we will create an empty Object Storage bucket as our external partition.

 1. Using the OCI Console Menu, go to **Storage > Object Storage & Archive Storage**.